x3n0cr4735/celi/README.md

 [Join our Discord server](https://discord.gg/C5SQNdzV) to ask questions or get involved in our project!

-Read our [full documentation here](https://celi.readthedocs.io/en/latest/) for detailed information not included here.
+Read our [Full Documentation](https://celi.readthedocs.io/en/latest/) for detailed information not included here.

 ## Goals